store2be/store2be.github.io/_posts/2017-08-02-so-you-switched-to-vim---dont-forget-to-install-vimium-for-chrome.md

 practical_dev_link:
 ---

 A few months ago [I wrote about my first steps with Vim](https://tech.store2be.com/vim/2017/04/18/finally-switching-to-vim/).
-Now I can finally say: I am faster with Vim than I ever have been with RubyMine :tada: As soon as you get used to the Vim key bindings you demand them from every other program as well.
+Now I can finally say: I am faster with Vim than I ever have been with RubyMine 🎉 As soon as you get used to the Vim key bindings you demand them from every other program as well.
 In my mail program for example I try doing the most things with shortcuts now, too.

 And recently I started using the Chrome Plugin [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb).
 It makes surfing the web much more efficient if you are used to the Vim key bindings already.